pivotal/docs-tap/scst-store/logs.hbs.md

 Some Store logs display the executed SQL query commands when you set the verbosity level to `trace` or a failed SQL call occurs.

->**Note:** Some information in these SQL Query trace logs might be sensitive, and the user might not want them exposed in production environment logs.
+>**Note** Some information in these SQL Query trace logs might be sensitive, and the user might not want them exposed in production environment logs.

 ###  <a id='sql_query-out-format'></a> Format